-Grants for work to improve the accessibility of war memorials, such as access ramps, are capped at \$2,000 (excl.
+Grants for work to improve the accessibility of war memorials, such as the addition of handrails or access ramps, are capped at \$5,000 (excl.
 GST).

 Grants for necessary work to conserve significant trophy guns are generally capped at \$10,000 (excl.
 GST).
-Subsequent grants will only be considered in extraordinary circumstances.
+Subsequent grants for the same trophy gun will only be considered in extraordinary circumstances.